Russian Revolution of 1905

 In response, the tsar issued the "October Manifesto," a pledge to create a legislative assembly, halt censorship and violations of freedom of association, and expand the right to vote.
 The constitution, drafted by Sergei Witte and enacted on 6 May [O.S.
-23 April] 1906, did not bring an end to the turmoil, as anti-monarchist revolutionaries continued to rally for a constituent assembly.
-The movement for reform fragmented into conservative Octobrist and liberal Kadet factions, and the left split into moderates content with the reforms and those who desired a full overthrow of the tsar.
-The revolution slowly fizzled out in the face of harsh repression as troops returned after the end of the Russo-Japanese War in September 1905.
-Despite popular participation, the Duma was unable to issue laws of its own and often came into conflict with the tsar, who in July 1906 dissolved the first Duma and appointed Pyotr Stolypin as prime minister, who set about restoring autocratic rule.
-In June 1907, the second Duma was dissolved and an electoral reform which favored the propertied classes was decreed.
+23 April] 1906, did not bring an immediate end to the turmoil, as revolutionaries continued to rally for a constituent assembly.
+The movement for reform fragmented into conservative Octobrist and liberal Kadet factions, and the left split over demands for the tsar's overthrow.
+Despite popular participation, the Duma was unable to issue laws of its own, and came into conflict with the tsar, who in July 1906 dissolved the first Duma and appointed Pyotr Stolypin as prime minister, who set about restoring autocratic rule.
+In June 1907, the second Duma was dissolved and an electoral reform favoring the propertied class was decreed.

 Many historians contend that the Revolution of 1905 set the stage for the Russian Revolution of 1917, which saw the monarchy abolished, the tsar executed, and a socialist state established.
 Calls for the peasantry and workers to take power by force were present in the 1905 revolution, but many of the revolutionaries who were in a potential position to lead were either in exile or in prison while it took place.
 Vladimir Lenin later famously described the Revolution of 1905 as the "dress rehearsal" without which the "victory of the October Revolution in 1917 would have been impossible."